FEUP-ESOF-2020-21/open-cx-t4g1-grupo-1/docs/readme.md

 ---
 ## Elevator Pitch
-Has it ever happened to you getting to a session and finding out it was postponed?
+Has it ever happened to you getting to a talk in a conference and finding out it was postponed?

 Our app, **AdOv**, allows you to check the event schedule and it gives the staff the opportunity to change it in case of a setback, sending a notification to every user on the conference.
 Enjoy the extra minutes of coffee break while still showing up on time to the next session!